Chrise-CO/chrise-co.github.io/index.md

 ---

-### WeRateDogs Twitter-Archive Data Wrangling Project
+### ***[WeRateDogs](https://en.wikipedia.org/wiki/WeRateDogs)*** Twitter Archive Data Wrangling Project

-In this project, focused on the data wrangling process, I use Pandas, Requests, Tweepy to gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, and then clean it while documenting my wrangling efforts in Jupyter Notebook, and showcasing them through analyses and visualizations.
+In this project, focused on the data wrangling process, I use `Pandas`, `Requests`, `Tweepy` to gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, and then clean it while documenting my wrangling efforts in Jupyter Notebook, and showcasing them through analyses and visualizations.
-The dataset wrangled, analyzed and visualized is the tweet archive of Twitter user [@dog_rates](https://twitter.com/dog_rates), also known as [WeRateDogs](https://en.wikipedia.org/wiki/WeRateDogs), a popular Twitter account with more than 9 million followers, featured extensively in the international media, which rates people's dogs with a humorous comment about the dog rated.
+The dataset wrangled, analyzed and visualized is the tweet archive of Twitter user [*@dog_rates*](https://twitter.com/dog_rates), also known as [WeRateDogs](https://en.wikipedia.org/wiki/WeRateDogs), a popular Twitter account with more than 9 million followers, featured extensively in the international media, which rates people's dogs with a humorous comment about the dog rated.
 For this project, the pieces of data I work on include:
--  WeRateDogs' Twitter archive data which contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets from its inception in 2015 till August 1, 2017 only.
+-  ***WeRateDogs***' Twitter archive data which contains basic tweet data (tweet ID, timestamp, text, etc.) for all 5000+ of their tweets from its inception in 2015 till August 1, 2017 only.
-- The tweet image prediction file programmatically downloaded using the Requests library, amongst others.
+- The tweet image prediction file programmatically downloaded using the `Requests` library, amongst others.

 After wrangling and exploring the data, some of the insights I unveil include:
-- The most popular dog stages of rated dogs identified as either  doggo, floofer, pupper, or puppo as explained by the Dogtionary via [#WeRateDogs book](https://www.amazon.com/WeRateDogs-Most-Hilarious-Adorable-Youve/dp/1510717145) on Amazon.
+1. The most popular dog stages of rated dogs identified as either  *`doggo`*, *`floofer`*, *`pupper`*, or *`puppo`* as explained by the Dogtionary via [*#WeRateDogs book*](https://www.amazon.com/WeRateDogs-Most-Hilarious-Adorable-Youve/dp/1510717145) on Amazon.
-- Likely dog ratings on average with a denominator of 10 and a numerator rating almost always greater than 10 (eg.11/10, 12/10, 13/10, etc) because "[they're good dogs Brent](http://knowyourmeme.com/memes/theyre-good-dogs-brent)".
+2. Likely dog ratings on average with a denominator of 10 and a numerator rating almost always greater than 10 (eg. 11/10, 12/10, 13/10, etc.) because "[they're good dogs Brent](http://knowyourmeme.com/memes/theyre-good-dogs-brent)".
-- The confidence level for dog images with original tweets from a neural network prediction algorithm that can classify dog breeds.
+3. The confidence level for dog images with original tweets from a neural network prediction algorithm that can classify dog breeds.

 <img src="images/dog_stages.png?raw=true"/>
 <img src="images/histg_num_dog_cols.png?raw=true"/>

 [View Code on GitHub](https://github.com/Chrise-CO/WeRateDogs-Twitter-Archive-Data-Wrangling-Project)

 [![](https://img.shields.io/badge/Twitter-white?logo=Twitter)](#)